RezaMoammadi/Book-Data-Science/_book/data-preparation.md

 1. *Predictive modeling*: Developing a model that estimates *diamond price* based on its attributes.
 2. *Exploratory data analysis (EDA)*: Identifying trends and relationships without building a predictive model.

-Clearly defining these objectives ensures that our data preparation efforts align with the intended analytical approach.
+Clearly defining these objectives ensures that our data preparation efforts align with the intended analytical approach, whether for exploratory insights or building robust predictive models that generalize well to unseen data.
 This structured problem framing will guide decisions during data cleaning, transformation, and feature engineering, ensuring that our analysis remains focused and actionable.

 ## diamonds Dataset Overview